png-tricia/Web-Development---Assignment-1/README.md

 ![screencapture-file-C-Users-garia-Documents-Fall-2023-SYST10049-Assignments-Assignment-1-cart-html-2025-01-27-12_16_07](https://github.com/user-attachments/assets/a15c3195-9565-4a25-bb56-a86a06f8fe1f)

 ## Thoughts/Comments:
 When the professor said we were able to do basically whatever product, I knew I wanted to do a furniture store like Ikea.
 I remember drafting a rough idea of what I wanted this website to look like and I am super happy with the way things turned out.
 If you have not noticed yet, I am a big Studio Ghibli fan.
+This assignment was purely for aesthetic purposes only.
+Thank you to w3schools honestly.